ONLINE REGISTRATION CLOSES THURSDAY 2/27. ONSITE REGISTRATION AVAILABLE.

 PHOTO RELEASE: By registering for this conference, you are giving permission for MIAPT to use any photographs that are taken at the event containing your likeness for as long as MIAPT deems appropriate and desirable.
 Photographs may be used on the MIAPT website, social media pages, and/or newsletter for any purpose.
 By completing the registration, you are also consenting to waive any rights to the photographs indefinitely.
 If you do not wish to have your photo used, it is your responsibility to notify Angelita Valdez at registration of your request to be omitted.

 CANCELLATION POLICY: All cancellations must be requested in writing and received no later than February 4, 2020.
-Cancellations are subject to $25 processing fee.
-Substitutions (sending another person to attend this conference) may be made in writing for no additional cost.
+Cancellations are subject to $35 processing fee.
+No refunds after February 4, 2020.
+Substitutions (allowing another person to attend in your place) may be made in writing for no additional cost.
 No refunds are given due to inclement weather.

 Michigan Association for Play Therapy: MIAPT is a professional organization striving to advance the theory and practice of play therapy through activities such as conferences, seminars, and networking in order to serve the mental health needs of Michigan children, families, schools and communities.
 For more information on the Conference visit our website at www.miapt.org.